 While undergoing a sleep study, the user should choose the mask that is the best suited and works well.
 They should take the help of a sleep technician for this purpose.
 This will help understand the process as well as make the entire mask purchasing process smoother.

 Offline Purchase is Preferred

 When it comes to getting the CPAP equipment, the local DME shop is probably better.
 This would ensure that user can try out different types and if there are any issues, then the user can take it to the local DME’s office and either get the problem rectified or get the mask replaced.

 The CPAP user should try different masks and understand how it works.
 Ease of use should ideally be the higher priority for the user, not the looks.

-CPAP mask should be comfortable to the user and has to have a proper seal for airflow.
+CPAP mask should be comfortable for the user and has to have a proper seal for airflow.
 Also, the straps should be adjustable to keep the mask in place.

 If the mask is loose, air leaks could be an issue; which can cause pain on the bridge of the nose.
 Leaks can also increase chances of the seal breaking.

 When the CPAP equipment is set up, the user should talk with the DME and try to understand everything about the mask and get all their questions clarified.

 If the mask is not an appropriate fit when trying it on, then the chances of it getting better with time or while sleeping are very less.